Resources for older discerners or those with physical and developmental differences

 The Franciscan Missionaries of Jesus Crucified is a secular institute for women and men founded in 1987 in Albany, New York and was approved as an association of the faithful in 1992.
 Its purpose is to provide an opportunity, especially for persons with disabilities, to live a life of total consecration and the pursuit of holiness in the apostolate of service to the church and to those who suffer in any way.

-The Victorious Missionaries provide a spiritual network for persons with a disability or chronic illness.
+The Victorious Missionaries is an organization dedicated to providing a spiritual network for persons with a disability or chronic illness.
 The organization, the largest of its kind in the U.S., began in 1964 and is headquartered at the National Shrine of Our Lady of the Snows in Belleville, Illinois.
+It's purpose is to encourage those with disabilities to reach out to others with disabilities, sharing their gifts and spreading the Good News of the Gospel.

 The group says: "We are a visionary people called to a way of life that sees beyond the suffering and struggles of life to the victory that is born through the spirit of love.
 People with disabilities have gifts, too—gifts that can and should be shared with the universal church and the world!"